Business climate and recent developments

 Are there any national or regional franchising associations?
 If so, is membership mandatory and what operational codes and guidelines apply?

 In general, interest groups for franchisees tend to refer to the Franchise Code of Conduct as the guidelines that govern the relationship between franchisors and franchisees.
 The NFV encourages its members to declare the European Franchise Code of Ethics applicable.
+There have been several cases in which parties tried to rely on the European Franchise Code of Ethics as a prevailing principle of Dutch law governing franchise agreements.
+In a landmark case, the Supreme Court ruled that this was not the case (Albert Heijn, ECLI:NL:HR:2018:1696).

 Common features and contractual requirements